jlinoff/webserver/README.md

 ## Example 9.
 Show how templates work.

-This example shows how templates work by filling three variables.
+This example shows how templates work by filling three variables on the command line.

 ```bash
 $ ./webserver.py --webdir www -L debug